auth0/docs/articles/best-practices/rules.md

 **Do not** be tempted to add a trailing semicolon at the end of the function declaration as this will break rule execution.
 Also, anonymous functions make it hard in [debugging](#debugging) situations to interpret the call-stack generated as a result of any [exceptional error](#exceptions) condition.
 For convenience, consider providing a function name using some compact and unique naming convention to assist with diagnostic analysis (e.g. `function MyRule1 (user, context, callback) {...}`).
 :::

 As depicted in the image below, rules execute in what is the pipeline associated with the generation of artifacts for authenticity that forms part of the overall [Auth0 engine](https://cdn.auth0.com/blog/auth0-raises-100m-to-fuel-the-growth/inside-the-auth0-engine-high-res.jpg).
-When a pipeline is executed, all enabled rules are packaged together in the order in which they are listed and sent as one code blob to be executed as a [Webtask](https://webtask.io/).
+When a pipeline is executed, all enabled rules are packaged together in the order in which they are listed and sent as one code blob to be executed as an Auth0 serverless web task.

 ![Rules Pipeline](/media/articles/rules/rules-best-practice-pipeline.png)

 ## Size

-Webtasks currently have a [maximum execution limit](https://webtask.io/docs/limits) of 100 kB of code per instance.
-So the total size of implementation for all enabled rules must not exceed 100 kB.
-Doing so will have unpredictable results.
-Note that the 100 kB limit does not include any [`npm`](https://www.npmjs.com/) modules referenced as part of any [`require`](https://nodejs.org/api/modules.html#modules_require_id) statements.
+As a best practice we recommend that the total size of implementation for all enabled rules should not exceed 100 kB: the larger the size, the more latency is introduced due to the packaging and trasnport process employed by the Auth0 serverless web task platform, and this will have an impact on the the performance of your system.
+Note that the 100 kB limit does not include any [`npm`](https://www.npmjs.com/) modules that may be referenced as part of any [`require`](https://nodejs.org/api/modules.html#modules_require_id) statements.

 ## Order